hgfischer/go-iter/README.md

 ### Channel Iterator Idiom

-This is, by far, the worst option, for many reasons [1][2].
+This is, by far, the worst option, for many reasons including memory and resource leaks [1], and worse performance because of locking & context switching.
 Adding support for `context.Context` helps a bit, but this is still a slow option, just for the sake of using `range`:

 ```code:go
     for n := range iter.NewIntSeq(iter.Stop(100)).Iter() {